 Yes, I have lived the migraine life.
 There is no other pain like it, and I have plenty of other pain conditions to boot.
 We all know that even after an attack leaves, we do not feel like tripping through a field of flowers as pharmaceutical ads imply—If only.
 We have come a long way in understanding them, but we have miles to go before we sleep.

 Help change the world.
 Raise awareness for migraine treatment and prevention.
-Join a group like the AHMA, follow AmericanHeadache Society or others linked on my website.
+Join a group like the AHMA, follow AmericanHeadache Society.
 Even if you don't have them often, you know you never want them again.